fredrir/wezterm-vertical-tabs/docs/limitations.md

 ## Notes and limitations

-- The sidebar is a real pane in each tab (WezTerm has no custom-chrome API).
+- The sidebar is a real pane in each tab.
+Pane-directional navigation should use `vtabs.action.activate_pane_direction` so the sidebar is skipped.
-  Pane-directional navigation should use `vtabs.action.activate_pane_direction` so the sidebar is skipped. `TogglePaneZoom` hides it until unzoomed.
+  `TogglePaneZoom` hides it until unzoomed.
 - Tabs spawned by bindings other than the plugin's get their sidebar on the next poll (`poll_ms`).
 Use `vtabs.action.new_tab` for an instant one.
 - The sidebar process runs in the tab's domain.
 For remote multiplexer domains